-- Have an updated Charter and Club Registration Form - Post office hours and organization contact information outside the office - Each organization is responsible for holding 4 office hours total, one for each elected officer - All organization officers must hold at least one office hour each week
+- Be a recognized Major Organization - Have an updated Charter and Club Registration Form - Post office hours and organization contact information outside the office - Hold a minimum of four office hours each week

 If your organization has an office space, you are responsible for keeping the space clean and orderly.
 No food should be left in the office, and the space should be cleaned thoroughly at the end of each semester.
 Any maintenance needed for your office space should be reported to OSILD as soon as possible.
 OSILD reserves the right to look in any office at any time without advance notice.